ainalic/2019-01-26-rworkshop-dhthess/index.md

  SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>
-<p>Give that this is a workshop according to data carpentry training materials.
-Please be sure to complete these surveys before and after the workshop.</p>
+<p>Give that this is a workshop according to data carpentry training materials, please be sure to complete these surveys before and after the workshop.</p>
 {% if site.carpentry == "swc" %}
 <p><a href="{{ site.swc_pre_survey }}{{ site.github.project_title }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.swc_post_survey }}{{ site.github.project_title }}">Post-workshop Survey</a></p>